evefonwu/places/README.md

 - Check your query
 - Try query on GraphQL playground on http://localhost:4000

-Making changes the data model?
+Making changes to the data model?

 - Execute new migration and re-generate Prisma Client with every change to the data model such as adding a new table in schema.prisma.
 (For details see [HowToGraphQL](https://www.howtographql.com/graphql-js/6-authentication/))